aminbenmansour/blockchain-simulation/README.md

 New year new resolutions, never thought of a better beginning.

-The whole world is fascinated by Crytocurrency, NFTs, Decentraland and DeFi and waiting for the next IT revolution AKA web 3.0 to happen and migrating to the decentralized world
+The whole world is fascinated by Crytocurrency, NFTs, Decentraland and DeFi and waiting for the next IT revolution a.k.a web 3.0 to happen and migrating to the decentralized world

 ### :rocket: usage